aerospike/aerospike-client-go/docs/best_practices.md

   To guard against this, you should observe the following in your application design:

-  1.1. **Use only one `Client` object in your application**: `Client` objects pool connections inside and synchronize their inner functionality.
+  1.1. **Use only one `Client` instance in your application**: `Client` instances pool connections inside and synchronize their inner functionality.
 They are goroutine friendly.
-Use only one `Client` object in your application and pass it around.
+Use only one `Client` instance in your application and pass it around.

-  1.2. **Limit `Client` connection pool**: The default number of maximum connection pool size in a client object is 256.
+  1.2. **Limit `Client` connection pool**: The default number of maximum connection pool size in a client instance is 100.
 Even under extreme load in fast metal, clients rarely use more than even a quarter of this many connection.
 When there's no available connections in the pool, new connection to server will be made.
 If the pool is full, connections will be closed after their use to guard against too many connections.

   If this pool is too small, the client will waste time in connecting to the server for each new request; If too big, it will waste server connections.

-  At its maximum number of 256 for each client, and `proto-fd-max` set to 10000 in your server node configuration, you can safely have around 50 clients **per server node**.
-In practice, this will approach 150 high performing clients.
-You can change this pool size in `ClientPolicy`, and then initialize your `Client` object using `NewClientWithPolicy(policy **ClientPolicy, hostname string, port int)` initializer.
+  At its maximum number of 100 for each client, and `proto-fd-max` set to 10000 in your server node configuration, you can safely have around 80-100 clients **per server node**.
+In practice, this will approach 200+ high performing clients.
+You can change this pool size in `ClientPolicy`, and then initialize your `Client` instance using `NewClientWithPolicy(policy **ClientPolicy, hostname string, port int)` initializer.

   You can also guard against the number of new connections to each node using `ClientPolicy.LimitConnectionsToQueueSize = true`, so that if a connection is not available in the pool, the client will wait or timeout instead of creating a new client.